makkcg/Omarty-Backend/omartyapis/Financial/ShowFees.md

 #### `flagAptFees`

-- show Apartment Fees if it is set > 0.
+- If User is Block Manager show Apartment Fees if it is set > 0 other wise will show blocks Fees.

 #### `vendorId`